WARREN COUNTY

 Fort Ancient This hotel also served as the station.

-Franklin This is the original combination Big 4 station that sat on 4th Street.
+Franklin This is the original combination Big 4 station that sat on the NE side of 4th Street (GPS: 39.559557,-84.302377).
 It served passenger traffic until the Carlisle Cutoff went into operation in 1911.
 After that it was used solely as a freight station.

 Hageman

-Lebanon Original passenger station was located on the southeast corner of the intersection of South Broadway and E. South Streets.
+Lebanon Original passenger station was located on the southeast corner of the intersection of South Broadway and East South Streets.

 Lytle